survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 ## Webpack and JSHint

-Interestingly, no JSLint loader seems to exist for Webpack yet.
+Interestingly, no JSLint loader seems to exist for webpack yet.
 Fortunately, there's one for JSHint.
 You could set it up on a legacy project easily.
 To get started, install [jshint-loader](https://www.npmjs.com/package/jshint-loader) to your project first:

 ```bash
 npm i jshint jshint-loader --save-dev